-Prime growing conditions make Nacogdoches County one of the leading blueberry producers in the state, and the annual harvest peaks in early summer.
+Prime growing conditions in East Texas make Nacogdoches the center of the blueberry production in the state.
+The annual harvest peaks in early summer.
 Nacogdoches residents Leon and Patsy Hallman coordinated community leaders and volunteers to plan an affordable, family-friendly event that highlights our downtown businesses and attractions, while celebrating and promoting the unique local industry.

 As the only state-sanctioned blueberry festival in Texas, this delicious annual event attracts more than 19,000 people to downtown Nacogdoches.
 It offers a smorgasbord of activities to keep folks entertained all day long.